Paul Waterman: Later career: Elementis Plc

 On October 23, 2018 Elementis acquired Mondo Minerals from U.S. private equity firm Advent International for an enterprise value of $500 million, funded by a rights issue.
 Mondo Minerals makes industrial talc additives used to strengthen plastics, provide corrosion resistance to coatings, an oxygen barrier to food packaging and UV protection to cosmetics.

 During 2020 and 2021 Elementis rejected three offers from U.S. rival Minerals Technologies (MTX), and a £929.3 million cash and stock offer from U.S. chemicals firm Innospec (IOSP).
 It dismissed the approaches as significantly undervaluing the company.

 Personal life

-Waterman lives in Portsmouth, New Hampshire is married to Adrienne and has two children: Elyse and Andrew John.
+Waterman lives in Portsmouth, New Hampshire, and is married to Adrienne and has two children: Elyse and Andrew John.

-Investments & Philanthropy
+Investments and philanthropy

-Waterman co-founded the NotForgotten Digital Preservation library in 2018 and is an owner of the Philip Herd Nature Reserve - a 12,000 Ha nature reserve within the UNESCO Vhembe Biosphere Reserve in the Limpopo Province, South Africa.
+Waterman co-founded the NotForgotten Digital Preservation library in 2018 and is an owner of the Philip Herd Nature Reserve – a 12,000 Ha nature reserve within the UNESCO Vhembe Biosphere Reserve in the Limpopo Province, South Africa.
 The reserve is a protected area and is classified as an area of critical biodiversity.